markusnewtonh/api-bench/README.md

-# api-bench
+# The benchmark suite for a comparative case study of gRPC, REST, and SOAP.

-setup install virtual env:
+#### Setup virtual environment:

 `python -m venv env`